hyperledger-archives/avalon/examples/apps/generic_client/README.md

 ```

 The `--mode` option is used only with an Ethereum smart contract address.
-Currently only “listing” mode is supported.
+Currently only "listing" mode is supported.
-This will fetch the uri from ethereum blockchain, do a worker lookup to fetch
+This will fetch the URI from the Ethereum blockchain, do a worker lookup to fetch
-worker details of first worker in the list, and submit work order.
+worker details of first worker in the list, and submit the work order.

 If `--uri` is passed, `--mode` is not used.
 It will fetch the worker details
 from the LMDB database and submit work order to the first available worker.